Mattlister/The-Monkees-Monkees/README.md

 My initial design was all done by hand with a layout in mind.
 When I first started my project and spoke to my Mentor, I had various ideas of how I wanted the page to look with a strong background image to showcase the look of the band.
 Showing togetherness and them at the height of their career.
-The black and white image provided for the course I found to be perfect, it’s clean, crisp and there seems to be passion behind the photo.
+The black and white image provided from course material I found to be perfect, it’s clean, crisp and there seems to be passion behind the photo.

 The movement of the page is subtle but sharp and the static image against a moving page adds a professional element to the site.

-I wanted the site to be easy to use for all users of all ages.
-The Monkees will always have older fans naturally due to when they were popular and so this site has been developed with that in mind.
-A user could easily find their way around and the page isn’t overloaded with information.
-There’s short simple info about the band members for a user but the option to find out more is available via social media links.
+he Monkees will always have older fans naturally due to when they were popular and so this site has been developed with that in mind.
+A user of any age could easily find their way around and the pages aren’t overloaded with information.
+There’s short simple info piece about the band members for a user but the option to find out more is available via social media links.
 Newer fans can use these links to get to each page and so YouTube, Facebook and Twitter page are available to find tour dates, hear their music and purchase merchandise direct.

 ###Site Interactivity and Features